Estimating Treatment Effects in Networks under Unknown Exposure Mappings

-All GIN layers internally use a 2-layer MLP.
+All GIN layers internally use a 2-layer MLP and have $\epsilon=0$.
 The encoder block $e_\phi$ in HINet consists of two hidden layers, whereas the MLP blocks $d_T$ and $p_Y$, as well as the MLP block in the GIN model, each consist of three hidden layers.
 All MLP blocks (for every method) use ReLU activations after each layer.
 Other hyperparameters are set to author-recommended values.
-Each model is trained using the Adam optimizer \citep{KingBa15} with weight decay set to $0.001$.
-For all models except TNet and SPNet, we use the implementation provided by \citet{jiang2022estimating}.
-Since there is no publicly available implementation of SPNet, we implemented it ourselves based on the description in \citet{zhao2024learning}.
-For TNet, the implementation from \citet{chen2009efficient} is used and $\alpha=\gamma=1$ because it gave stable results in terms of factual validation loss for all datasets.